roshnet/roshnet.github.io/_posts/2019-07-23-git-changed-way-i-code.markdown

 I mastered the typical noob's way of doing version control, how?
 Simple.
 Copy and rename the "project" folder to "project-1", and do shit in the main "project" folder.
 Hmm, smart, right?
 LOL.

-This was the way until I ended up with seniors in my college.
+This was the way until I came across seniors in my college.

 Seniors then introduced me to what my friend had been shouting out loud till now - Git.